tirmisula/tirmisula.github.io/content/posts/transformer-model.md

 {{< math.inline >}}
 <p>
-In order to acheive these 2 goals, Transformer is designed to have 2 matrix transformations from \( X \) to \( Y \), denote the matrix transformation by 2 operators:
+In order to acheive these 2 goals, Transformer is designed to have 2 transformations from \( X \) to \( Y \), denote the transformations by 2 operators:
 </p>
 {{</ math.inline >}}